fieldtrip/website/template/layout.md

 #### acticap-64ch-standard2.mat

 This is the standard 64-channel-Arrangement from [Brain Products](http://www.brainproducts.com/files/public/downloads/actiCAP-64-channel-Standard-2_1201.pdf).
 It is based on the same coordinates as the easycap electrode caps.
 This particular layout was created using the [easycapM1 layout](/assets/img/template/layout/easycapm1.png) and then removing eight electrodes (FPz, Iz, F9, F10, P9, P10, O9, O10) which are not present in the cap.
-Furthermore, two eletrodes (AFz, FCz) were renamed to their purpose of being Ground (Gnd) and Reference (Ref) electrode.
+Furthermore, two electrodes (AFz, FCz) were renamed to their purpose of being Ground (Gnd) and Reference (Ref) electrode.

 {% include image src="/assets/img/template/layout/acticap-64-channel-standard-2.jpg" width="200" %}
 {% include image src="/assets/img/template/layout/acticap-64-channel-standard-2.mat.jpg" width="200" %}